cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 <br>Name or short description of the rule.
 Enables more readable logging of exection progress and errors.
 <br>*“All satellites of customer”*

-**satellite_tables[]**
+**satellites_to_delete[]**
 (mandatory,only declared satellite table names allowed)
 <br>List of satellite table names, on wich to apply the deletion detection rule.
 The satellites must share the same parent
 <br>“rsfdl_cusmomer_p1_sat”,”rsfdl_customer_p2_sat”

 **partitioning_columns[]**
 (optional,only declared field names are allowed)
-<br>List of Columns (and therefore vault columns), that define the range of data where stage has a complete set of rows.
-Only vault rows that are related to the available values in theses fields in the stage, will be checked and deleted, should they are missing in the stage.
+<br>List of Columns (and therefore vault columns), that define the range of data where stage has a complete set of rows (this can be content or even table keys).
+Only active satellite rows that are related to the staged values in these fields, will be checked for deletion.
+If this property is not set, a complete dataset is assumed to be in the stage table.
 <br>*“market_id”*

-**additional_join_tables[]**
-(optional,must begin with table containing at least one partitioning fields and with the most distance to the defined satellite_tables)
+**join_path[]**
+(optional,must contain all tables need to be joined to reach the partitioning columns)
-<br>Describes the join path in the model to get from the tables with partitioning fields to the tables to delete.
-Links can(and should) be represented by one of their Esat/Sat.
-This will imply  a check to only use the last valid releation of a link.
-If links are directly used, validity of the relation is not checked.
+<br>Describes the join path in the model to get from the tables to delete to the tables with partitioning fields.
+The path begins with the parent table of all listed satellites to delete.
+The path must not branch except when adding satellites to provide partitioning columns or restrict the validity of links.
+The path can skip unnecessary tables (e.g. hubs, of which no businesskey is partition criteria).
-The path must be linear (no branching) and end at the parent of the satellite(s) to delete.

 Example:

-    Model: customer_hub(country,custId)->customer_contract_lnk/esat->
-	             contract_hub(contId)->contract_p1_sat + contract_p2_sat
+    Model: contract_p1_sat + contract_p2_sat -> contract_hub(contId)
+				<-customer_contract_lnk/esat->
+				customer_hub(country,custId)

-	satellite_tables: [contract_p1_sat,contract_p2_sat]
+	satellite_tables: \[contract_p1_sat,contract_p2_sat]

-	partitioning_fields: [country]
+	partitioning_fields: \[country]

-	join_path: customer_hub,customer_contract_esat
+	join_path: \[customer_contract_lnk,customer_contract_esat,customer_hub]

-	This will delete all acitve contract_from_customer_p1_sat rows, where the country of the customer is in stage but not the contId(=Hub key of satellite = second hub key in link)
+	This will delete all acitve rows from contract_from_customer_p1_sat and contract_from_customer_p2_sat where the country of the customer is in stage but not the contId
+	(=Hub key of satellite = second hub key in link)

 **active_keys_of_partition_sql**
-(optional, used for cases, that can't be described by partitioning_fields and joins_path, only appliable for one table per rule)
+(optional, used for cases, that can't be described by partitioning_fields and joins_path, only appliable for a single sattellite to delete)
-<br> To enable more complex scenarios for deletion detection, a Select statement can be provided, that determines all active keys of a satellite for a specific partitiont.
-The Engine will compare the set ainsert deletion records for all theses keys.
+<br> To solve more complex scenarios for deletion detection, a Select statement can be provided, that determines all active keys of a satellite for a specific partition.
+The engine will only compare the given set with the staged data and insert deletion records accordingly .
 (If by ELT or ETL depends on the engine)
+"join_path" and "partitioning_columns" must be empty.